otahina/finance-tracker-project-for-beginners/README.md

 This application serves as an excellent starting point for beginners.
 Its simplicity allows for easy understanding, yet it provides ample room for enhancement!
 Beginner ➡️ Advanced
-* Implement a database to persist user data.
-This addition will significantly improve the application's utility by allowing users to maintain their finance records across sessions.
-* Migrate the application to a web-based platform using frameworks like Django or Flask.
-This shift would increase the accessibility of the application and provide opportunities to explore web development principles and practices.

 ## *Author Name* 👩🏻‍💻